 What is Credit Control and Why is it Important?

-What is credit control
+Why is credit control important for small businesses?

 Credit Control Policy